 As a public university, N.C.
 A&T offers a tremendous educational value, particularly for in-state students.
 The actual cost of your education will depend on several factors: how many credits you plan to take each semester, whether you will live on or off campus and whether you are a North Carolina resident.

-Please note that the expenses listed above are estimated based on maximum costs for both residence halls and meal plans.
 A full, more detailed explanation of tuition and fees may be found at the Treasurer's Office section of the website.

 What Types of Financial Aid are Available?

 All N.C.
 A&T students are eligible to receive financial aid to help pay for this important educational investment.
 Financial aid is available in the form of grants and scholarships — awards that do not have to be repaid — as well as work-study jobs and low-interest student loans from the federal government.